StephanieKClark/TestIO/index.md

 * Perform compliance checks and vector search against transcripts
 * Orchestrate agents with Semantic Kernel

-The lab is available as GitHub pages [here](https://microsoft.github.io/TechExcel-Integrating-Azure-PaaS-and-AI-Services-for-AI-Design-Wins)
+The lab is available as GitHub pages here (with link).

 ## Prerequisites